Maxmani/reimaden-mods-documentation/docs/features/mobs.md

 ### Fairies

 Fairies are the most common mob in Arcadian Dream.
 They come in many[^1] different types, and spawn in many different biomes.
-They are also generally the weakest mobs in the mod, and are easy to kill.
+They are also generally the weakest mobs in the mod, and are easy to defeat.

 [^1]: soon™

 !!! note "Needs more work"

     The formatting could be better.
 Especially the drops.
+    It will do for now.

 Image | Name | Spawn Conditions | Nature | Drops
 ------|------|------------------|--------|------